Edward Whymper: Canadian Rockies

 In the early 1900s, Whymper visited the Canadian Rockies several times and made arrangements with the Canadian Pacific Railway (CPR) to promote the Canadian Rockies and the railway in his talks in Europe and Asia.
 In exchange, the CPR agreed to pay transportation costs for him and his four guides.
 According to the surveyor and mountaineer A. O. Wheeler, Whymper was hired to “conduct explorations and surveys in the interests of the Canadian Pacific railway company” (Wheeler, 1905).
-In 1901, Whymper and his four guides (Joseph Bossoney, Christian Kaufmann, Christian Klucker and Joseph Pollinger) made the first ascents of Mount Whymper and Stanley Peak in the Vermilion Pass area of the Canadian Rockies.
+In 1901, Whymper and his four guides (Joseph Bossoney, Christian Kaufmann, Christian Klucker and Joseph Pollinger) made the first ascents of Mount Whymper (named after him) and Stanley Peak in the Vermilion Pass area of the Canadian Rockies.

-His brother Frederick also has a mountain in British Columbia named after him, from his days as artist illustrator with the Robert Brown's Vancouver Island Exploring Expedition in 1864.
+Mount Whymper on Vancouver Island in British Columbia is named after Whymper's brother Frederick, from his days as artist illustrator with the Robert Brown's Vancouver Island Exploring Expedition in 1864.

 Illustrator

 When not climbing, Whymper pursued his profession as an engraver of illustrations for books and periodicals.
 Among the books he illustrated was his fellow-mountaineer Florence Crauford Grove's The Frosty Caucasus (1875) Whymper also illustrated and engraved John Tyndall's "Hours of Exercise in The Alps" (1871) and Augusta Bethell's Helen in Switzerland (1867).

-He illustrated books for Isabella L. Bird but his brother Charles Whymper was the designer of the Henrietta Amelia Bird memorial clock tower in Tobermory, Isle of Mull, Scotland.
+He illustrated books for Isabella L. Bird, but his brother Charles Whymper was the designer of the Henrietta Amelia Bird memorial clock tower in Tobermory, Isle of Mull, Scotland.
 It was built in 1905, funded by Isabella Bird (Mrs. Bishop) in memory of her sister.